 Muscles around the neck and the cranium

-Epicranius muscle- These types of muscles are located on the forehead, above the ear (i.e. the temporaparieta), the outer surface of the of the head (these are the occipitofrontalis muscle) and at the fibrous layer on the scalp (galea aponeurotica).
+Epicranius muscle- These types of muscles are located on the forehead, above the ear (i.e. the temporaparieta), the outer surface of the head (these are the occipitofrontalis muscle) and at the fibrous layer on the scalp (galea aponeurotica).

 - Platysma muscle- It is located above the parotid facia (i.e. the mandible) at the top of the pectoral facia (i.e. the 2nd rib).It is attached to the clavicle and jaw line as it smoothes over the neck